-PRC Laws, administrative regulations and regulating documents that are officially promulgated by the PRC
+PRC Laws Laws, administrative regulations and regulating documents that are officially promulgated by the PRC authorities and publicly available in the PRC.
+For the purpose of this Agreement, this term does not include

 Administrative Region or Taiwan.

 Article II Arrangement for this Transfer